Black Mold vs Asbestos: The Battle of Toxic Materials

 So, the eradication of mold from Earth will never happen.
 This is what makes black mold so dangerous to our health and wellness, and what makes it more toxic than asbestos.

 At Canada's Restoration Services, we specialize in both Black Mold Removal and Asbestos Removal.
-We have years of training and knowledge, following all industry guidelines on safe mold and asbestos removal.
+We have over 15 years of experience and have completed over 10,000 inspections and jobs nationwide.
+Our experts would be happy to answer any inquiries or questions you may have.